The Baddest One-Chick Hit-Squad that ever hit town – She had body men would die for . . . and a lot of them did!

 Coffy’s boyfriend, Howard Brunswick (Booker Bradshaw), is a city councilman who is pals with Ramos (Ruben Moreno), a former policeman who is now a racketeer.

-Carter (William Elliott) is a young black cop whose partner, McHenry, Coffy suspects of being crooked (Barry Cahill).
+Carter (William Elliott) is a young black cop whose partner, McHenry (Barry Cahill), Coffy suspects of being crooked.
 She learns from Carter that McHenry is working with the drug mob and that the Mister Big is a Las Vegas gangster called Arturo Vitroni (Allan Arbus).

 McHenry sends two hoods to silence Carter.
 They rough up Coffy and batter Carter so he will never be the same again.

-Coffy discovers from a prostitute called Priscilla (Carol Lawson) that a big shot dope distributor and pimp, King George (Robert DoQui), works for Vitroni, but before Coffy can leave Priscilla, a huge black lesbian attacks her.
-She escapes and contrives to meet King George, luring him into a boudoir.
-She takes the heroin which he has hidden and substitutes plain powder for it.
+Coffy discovers from a prostitute called Priscilla (Carol Lawson) that a big shot dope distributor and pimp, King George (Robert DoQui), works for Vitroni, but before Coffy can leave, a huge black lesbian attacks her.
+She escapes and contrives to meet King George, luring him into a boudoir where she takes the heroin which he has hidden and substitutes plain powder for it.

 Knowing that one of King George’s girls, Meg (Linda Haynes), is going to attack her, Coffy puts a razor blade in her afro.
 In the wild fight that follows, Meg slashes her hands.